equinor/sti/README.md

 The model achives an R^2 of 0.75 and a MSE of 268 on the training data (not corrected for non-i.i.d).
 Below the model is scored on the holdout dataset (i.i.d).

+Edit: Some later attempts with more data and deeper networks pushed the R^2 to about 0.9.

 ![Residuals](docs/histogram_mlp.png)

 ## API